hugoShaka/teleport-challenge/README.md

 between two timer ticks exceeds the map size.
 The program might not detect IP scans if the amount of connecting IPs exceeds the map size.

+This program requires a Linux kernel newer than 4.20.

 ### Security considerations

 The docker container has to run with `CAP_SYS_ADMIN` to be allowed to load and attach BPF programs.